nareddyt/defects/docs/README.md

-# Product Website
+# Defects Warranty Manager Homepage

-This directory contains the markdown and config files for [the product website](https://www.tejunareddy.com/discover-rewards-notifier/).
+This directory contains the source code for Defect's [homepage website](https://www.tejunareddy.com/defects/).

 The items in this directory of origin/master is deployed via GitHub pages.

+Note: The website is open-source.
+The app itself is closed-source.

 ## Running the site locally